straversi/AWESOME-LDraw/README.md

 > **Fair Play**
 >
-> LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.
+> LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site & software.